steigr/kubernetes-operator/website/content/en/docs/Getting Started/v0.7.x/_index.md

 ---
-title: "Latest (v0.8.x)"
+title: "v0.7.x"
-linkTitle: "Latest (v0.8.x)"
+linkTitle: "v0.7.x"
 weight: 1
 date: 2021-12-08
 description: >
-  How to work with the latest, currently supported Jenkins Operator version.
+  How to work with Jenkins Operator 0.6.x version.
+We recommend migrating to a newer version.
 ---

 {{% pageinfo %}}